herpfg/SonicPi/lesson3/readme.md

 ```
 *  Chords

-Now we will learn, what a chord is: a Chord in a musical sense is a number of notes: Minimum 2, frequently 3 , sometimes more than 3 notes.
+Now we will learn, what a chord is: a chord in a musical sense is a number of notes: Minimum 2, frequently 3 , sometimes more than 3 notes.
 The right structure for that would be an array, as we've seen above.
 For example: [60,64,67].
 In Sonic Pi a chord is defined as a ring, because often in melodys, consist of a playing loop, you will take single notes out of a chord.
 Since we've seen above, it's quiet easy to handle that with the ring as structure.
 Lets see and hear, how you can get chords in Sonic Pi:

 ```
 puts chord(:c4, :major) # the same as [60,64,67].ring